 Section 505 of the FDCA describes three types of marketing applications that may be submitted to the FDA to request marketing authorization for a new drug.
 A Section 505(b)(1) NDA is an application that contains full reports of investigations of safety and efficacy.
+A 505(b)(2) NDA is an application that contains full reports of investigations of safety and efficacy.
+A 505(b)(2) NDA is an application that contains full reports of investigations of safety and efficacy.
 A 505(b)(2) NDA is an application that contains full reports of investigations of safety and efficacy but where at least some of the information required for approval comes from investigations that were not conducted by or for the applicant and for which the applicant has not obtained a right of reference or use from the person by or for whom the investigations were conducted.
 This regulatory pathway enables the applicant to rely, in part, on the FDA's prior findings of safety and efficacy for an existing product, or published literature, in support of its application.
 Section 505(j) establishes an abbreviated approval process for a generic version of approved drug products through the submission of an Abbreviated New Drug Application, or ANDA.
-An ANDA provides for marketing of a generic drug product that has the same active ingredients, dosage form, strength, route of administration, labeling, performance characteristics and intended use, among other things, to a previously approved product.
+An ANDA provides for marketing of a generic drug product.
 ANDAs are termed "abbreviated" because they are generally not required to include preclinical (animal) and clinical (human) data to establish safety and efficacy.
 Instead, generic applicants must scientifically demonstrate that their product is bioequivalent to, or performs in the same manner as, the innovator drug through in vitro, in vivo, or other testing.
-The generic version must deliver the same amount of active ingredients into a subject's bloodstream in the same amount of time as the innovator drug and can often be substituted by pharmacists under prescriptions written for the reference listed drug.
-In seeking approval for a drug through an NDA, applicants are required to list with the FDA each patent with claims that cover the application's drug or a me
+The generic version must deliver the same amount of active ingredients into a subject's bloodstream in the same amount of time as the innovator drug through an NDA, applicants are required to list with the FDA each patent with claims that cover the applicant's drug or a method of using the drug.
+Upon approval of a drug, each of the patents listed in the application for the drug is then publi